Many couples, particularly for those who have been together for a long time, are not satisfied with that aspect of their relationship.

 6. How often do you kiss passionately?

-38 percent of long-term couples do not kiss passionately at all anymore, which is unfortunate.
-Kissing bonds partners more deeply.
-Try to remember what was going on when you kissed often years ago – where you dancing in the kitchen?
-Were the lights low and soft music playing?
+Kissing passionately bonds partners more deeply, so it is unfortunate that 38 percent of long-term couples stop after awhile.
+Can you remember what was going on when you kissed often years ago – where you dancing in the kitchen?
+Was there soft music?
 Try to get back in the habit – you’ll be glad you did.

 7. Do you compliment your partner?